-By selecting this checkbox, the applicant declares that a sample of the biological material available to the public (Rule 33) may only be issued to an independent expert nominated by the requester (Rule 32(1)).
+By crossing this box, the applicant declares that a sample of the biological material available to the public (Rule 33) may only be issued to an independent expert nominated by the requester (Rule 32(1)).
 The declaration must be made before completion of the technical preparations for publication of the European patent application.